 What Barry Allen did in the first place was arguably more reckless than what Peter Parker did with One More Day.
-The Flash changed time blindly, while Peter made a deal with someone who seemed to know what he was doing, and explicitly said that he would keep things the same, except for the marriage.
-You could certainly argue that Mephisto isn’t trustworthy, though his lies usually involve omissions of truth.
-He usually sticks to the letter of what he says.
+The Flash changed time blindly, while Peter made a deal with someone who seemed to know what he was doing.
+The other guy explicitly said that he would keep things the same, except for the marriage.
+You could certainly argue that Mephisto isn’t trustworthy, though his lies usually involve omissions of truth, and he generally sticks to the letter of what he says.

 I don’t know if it was intentional, but Geoff Johns didn’t show Barry’s decision to change history.
 Instead, he just dealt with the ramifications and the decision to undo a mistake.
 Perhaps he studied the reaction to One More Day, though it also fits this particular story to start in another universe.
 There’s something appropriate to the way there aren’t any scenes in Flashpoint, aside from vague flashbacks, set in the “Old” DCU.
 But perhaps reaction to One More Day would have been different if the story had started after Peter and MJ had done something to change history.

-Regarding set-up, it’s worth noting that Flashpoint affected most of DC’s regular titles.
+It’s worth noting that Flashpoint affected most of DC’s regular monthlies.
 At least it was a Spider-Man story that undid Peter and Mary Jane’s marriage.
 But it has to be odd for a Superman fan that the character’s marriage was erased in a Flash mini-series.
-There wasn’t any warning in that title that Superman’s JLA teammate would ultimately erase his relationship with Lois Lane.
+There wasn’t any warning in that title that Superman’s Justice League teammate would ultimately erase his relationship with Lois Lane.